 Renting an apartment in Beijing might not be as easy as it would be renting somewhere in your home country.
 There are different rules and different norms to adjust to.
 Be prepared before you move and pick the right home for yourself without the hassle!

 Moving to China is a big step for most people.
-We weren’t sure how to rent an apartment in Beijing, mainly because of the language barrier.
-When we arrived, renting an apartment in China seemed really daunting, but it actually was really easy and only took us 1 day to organise everything.
+We weren’t sure where to start, mainly because of the language barrier.
+When we arrived, renting an apartment in Beijing seemed really daunting, but it actually was really easy and only took us 1 day to organise everything.
 Your search for apartments shouldn’t be stressful because there are literally thousands of places being rented out every day.

 Not only that, but there are cultural and societal norms that Chinese people follow, which may not make sense to a foreigner.
 Check out these couple of things you’re going to need before you move to Beijing to help you out.

-Trying to pick the best apartment in China whilst juggling the new environment around you can be tricky.
+Trying to pick the best apartment in Beijing to rent whilst juggling the new environment around you can be tricky.
 The best thing to do is to be organised and know exactly what you want, what you’ll settle for and what you definitely will not pay for.

-Questions To Ask When Renting An Apartment In China
+Questions To Ask When Renting An Apartment In Beijing

 How many bedrooms are there?